joshuaalmari/microsoft-powerbi-analyst-professional-certificate/4-data-modeling-in-powerbi/module-3-optimize-a-model-performance-in-powerbi/module-3-optimize-a-model-performance-in-powerbi.md

 Aggregations improve query performance over very large DirectQuery datasets by pre-calculating summaries.

-### The Concept
+### The Aggregation Architecture
-* **How it works:** You create a summarized version of a large Fact table (e.g., "Sales by Month") and import it into memory.
+* **Concept:** Creating a small, summarized version of a large Fact table (Import Mode) while keeping the original detailed table (DirectQuery) available for drill-down.
-* **Behavior:** Power BI automatically routes high-level queries to the fast, in-memory **Aggregation Table**.
+* **Behavior:** Power BI automatically directs high-level queries (e.g., "Sales by Year") to the small, fast **Aggregation Table**.
 It only queries the slow **DirectQuery** source when the user drills down into granular details.
-* **Management:** The "Manage Aggregations" interface maps the columns of the summary table to the detail table and sets the precedence (priority) of which table to use.
+* **Manage Aggregations:** The interface used to map the columns of the summary table to the detail table and set the "Precedence" (priority) of which table to use.

+---

+## 🔒 Security & Governance (RLS)

+Row-Level Security (RLS) restricts data access for given users.
+Filters restrict data at the row level, ensuring users can only see data they are authorized to view.

+### 1. Static RLS
+* **Definition:** Defining fixed rules for specific roles.
+* **Example:** Creating a "USA Role" where the DAX filter on the Region table is `[Country] = "USA"`.
+Users assigned to this role will never see data from other countries.

+### 2. Dynamic RLS
+* **Definition:** Using DAX functions to filter data based on the user's login credentials.
+* **Functions:**
+    * `USERNAME()`: Returns the domain/username.
+    * `USERPRINCIPALNAME()`: Returns the user's email address (best for Power BI Service).
+* **Implementation:** A security table (e.g., "UserPermissions") is filtered by the email address, and that filter propagates down to the Fact table.

+### 3. Testing Security
+* **"View As" Role:** A feature in the Modeling tab that allows the developer to simulate the report experience as a specific role or user to verify that security filters are working correctly before publishing.